An interior fit-out for a research office in the centre of Kuala Lumpur using local materials.

 A bamboo classroom prototype designed to resist strong winds and ease rehabilitation

-a remodeling exercise of an existing house with a circular courtyard
+A remodelling exercise of an existing house with a central circular courtyard.

 Tropical secondary school, passively designed to improve the standard typology

-An installation featuring a series of our bamboo projects across South-east Asia was exhibited at the Time-Space-Existence exhibition at Palazzo Bembo in Venice.
-It forms part of a collateral event during the 2014 International Architecture Biennale curated by Rem Koolhaas.
+A selection of our bamboo projects across South-east Asia was exhibited at the Time-Space-Existence exhibition at Palazzo Bembo during Venice Biennale 2014.

 Awarded third prize winner, this proposal uses recycled material to create a workshop garden for the local community around Canning Town Caravanserai in London

 This shortlisted competition entry for mobile compact homes for the low-income was presented and exhibited at the SMART CITY: The Next Generation, Focus South East Asia Exhibition at AEDES Berlin 2013

 Passive cooling methods are used for this hostel development providing 120 bed spaces in the small coastal town of Rompin in Pahang